Diversity, Equity, Inclusion Advocacy Workshops

 - Other related topics

-All University of Lynchburg students, staff, and faculty in good standing are eligible to submit a proposal as individuals or as members of a group, team, office or department.
+All University of Lynchburg students, and employees in good standing can submit a proposal as individuals or as members of a group, team, office, or department.
 There is no limit on how many people from the same student organization or department can submit proposals, nor any restriction on how many individuals can be included in a single proposal.

 Instructions